Killing of Rami Ayyad: Aftermath

 Following the killing, Ayyad's bookshop closed, and his widow and her children relocated to the West Bank.
 The Gazan Christian community had a subdued Christmas.
 Churches held simple services and Christmas decorations were not displayed.
 The lack of progress in finding Ayyad's killers led the community to fear Islamic extremists being emboldened, despite reassurances from Hamas.
 Many Christians left Gaza due to the religious tensions, in addition to economic sanctions imposed by Israel after the Hamas takeover.

-No group claimed responsibility for the murder of Ayyad.

 Reactions

 Ayyad's killing was condemned by Christian leaders, human rights organizations, and political leaders.

 Hamas deputy Ismail Haniyeh expressed his disapproval of the killing and affirmed that the Islamist movement “would not allow anyone to sabotage” relationships between Muslims and Christians.
 Gaza's Interior Ministry released a statement affirming that the crime would not go unpunished and pledged to hold those responsible for Ayyad's murder accountable for their actions.
 Hamas maintained that the murder was not religiously motivated.

 Director of the Palestinian Centre for Human Rights Raji Sourani condemned the killing, stating that the "ugly act" had no support from any religious group in Gaza.
+In 2008, Palestinian Authority President Mahmoud Abbas accused Ashraf Abu Layla, a then member of the Izz al-Din Al Qassam brigades, to be one of the killers.
+In 2017, Ashraf Layla, by then a former member of Hamas who had since been expelled, and allegedly joined a radical Salafist group, was accused of assisting in the assassination of a senior Hamas official, and of being recruited by the Israeli intelligence service by the Hamas.
+He was later convicted and executed after a military tribunal.